jax-ml/jax/docs/401/cute-dsl.md

 **3. Create sharded inputs.**

-With explicit mesh axes, inputs must already have a layout compatible with the mesh.

-We create them directly with the desired sharding:
+Since we won't pass `in_specs` to `shard_map`, it infers them from the inputs' shardings, so we create the inputs directly with the sharding we want:

 ```python
 a = jax.random.normal(